 So let’s get practical.
 What exactly do I mean?
 How do you do this?

-You either shop online, or in a store near campus (depending on the size of the items).
+You either shop online, or in a store near campus (depending on the size of the items and your mobility).

-Best Places to Shop for Dorm Room Items
+Best Places to Shop for College Dorm Room Essentials

-Below is a list of the best places if you’re on a budget.
-Some may be expensive than others, but these stores usually have great college items and deals around move in time.
-Feel free to leave a comment below if you have any more suggestions!
+Below is a list of the best places to shop if you’re on a budget.
+Some may be more expensive than others, but these stores usually have great college dorm items and deals around move in time.

 Again, there are many other places, but these usually offer the best deals in my opinion.